 Corporal punishment, as used in this code, means any act of physical force upon a student for the purpose of punishing that student.
-Corporal punishment of any student by any district employee, officer, or agent of the district is strictly forbidden, except as otherwise provided in the following paragraph.
+Corporal punishment of any student by any district employee, officer, or agent of the district is strictly forbidden.